TechnicalOtter/markdown-it-tufte/README.md

 - [x] Add a [CHANGELOG](https://keepachangelog.com/en/1.1.0/)
 - [x] Update demo site to use Tufte CSS submodule: perhaps needs an iframe so that `<body>` tag is present?
+- [ ] Add examples of "extra" CSS that can be used alongside `tufte.css` and this plugin to enhance final result
+  - [ ] Header link buttons
+  - [ ] Improved `figcaption` styling
+    - [ ] Perhaps submit this as a PR to the official Tufte CSS repo?

 ## Development Workflow